 Tipovers are very serious accidents.
-You can be crushed or even killed if you try to jump clear of an overturning or falling sit-down, counterbalanced truck.
+You can be crushed or even killed if you try to jump clear of an overturning or falling sit-down truck.
 Keep your seat belt fastened, grip the steering wheel tightly, brace your feet, and push yourself back between the side restraints.
-The best way to prevent injury is know where you are at all times and follow the rules of safe truck operation.
+The best way to prevent injury is to know where you are at all times and follow the rules of safe truck operation.

-- Be extremely careful when working around docks, dockboards and trailers. - Use forward tilt only when you have the load in a rack, over a stack or close to the floor. - Travel with the load or forks close to the ground and tilted back.
+- Be extremely careful when working around docks, dockboards and trailers.
+Properly install jack stands under the front of the trailer when a tractor is not attached. - Use forward tilt only when you have the load in a rack, over a stack or close to the floor. - Travel with the load or forks close to the ground and tilted back.
 Watch for overhead obstructions.
 Perform all truck movements smoothly and at a speed that will give you time to react in an emergency. - An unloaded truck can tip over also.
 Be just as careful using an unloaded truck as you are a loaded one.